How many interesting and trivia facts about Sardinia do you know?

 Did you know that many famous movies have been filmed in Sardinia?

-For example, James Bond movie “The Spy Who Loved Me” was filmed in Sardinia, and more specifically in the glamorous Costa Smeralda.
-The scene in which James Bond drives out of the sea in his Lotus Esprit was filmed in Romazzino.
+One of them is James Bond movie “The Spy Who Loved Me”.
+The scene in which James Bond drives out of the sea in his Lotus Esprit was filmed in Romazzino, in the northeastern corner of Gallura.
+Other scenes were filmed in San Pantaleo, Porto Cervo, Capriccioli and even in Capo Caccia near Alghero.

 But this is not the only famous international movie filmed in Sardinia.
-More recently, the Little Mermaid was filmed in several beaches in the area of Golfo Aranci, as well as Santa Teresa di Gallura and Castelsardo.
+More recently, they shot the Little Mermaid in several beaches in the area of Golfo Aranci, as well as Santa Teresa di Gallura and Castelsardo.

 For more movies, head over to my post 30 Great Movies Filmed In Sardinia And About Sardinia.

-One of the most fun and random facts about Sardinians is that we eat a cheese that is called “casu marzu” in Sardinian – literally rotten cheese in English.
+One of the most fun and random facts about Sardinians is that we eat the “casu marzu” cheese.
+That’s the name in Sardinian.
+It literally rotten cheese in English.

 However, let me start by getting the facts straight here.
 First of all, not all of us eat casu marzu.
 I don’t, and nobody I know does.
 In fact, this is not exactly the kind of cheese you get off the counter at the store.